More on our EVC Throttle Controllers

 Should I remove the EVC Throttle Controller when I get it serviced?

 No. To be honest, many dealers in New Zealand and Australia sell, install or recommend our Throttle Controllers.
-Still others incorrectly see it as a ‘Boost Controller’ It’s nothing of the sort.
+There are a few who mistake it for a ‘Boost Controller’ It’s nothing of the sort.
+If you have any questions, we are happy to speak with your dealer/service centre..

 Is the EVC Throttle Controller safer than a remap or tune?